 Like with farm-zoned land in Oregon, there are many restrictions on how you can use forest-zoned land.
 To prevent deforestation and over-development, there are minimum parcel sizes.
 The types of dwellings allowed are also very limited.

 Farming is allowed on land zoned as Forest in Oregon.
 However, there may be additional rules in place.
-For example, if your property is in a wildlife habitat, you may be required to use practices which won’t affect the habitat.
+For example, if your property is in a wildlife habitat, you may be required to use practices that won’t affect the habitat.
 You’ll need to contact the Land Conservation and Development Office for information on what’s allowed and prohibited.

 Qualifying as a Farm in Oregon